letsclarifythat/letsclarifythat.github.io/_posts/2023-3-7-my-research-journey-with-pteris-vittata.md

 <p>At this point, the super-plant might sound like an unstoppable alien that is taking over.
 However, it faces a different fate.
 A fate where the farmers conveniently destroy the super plants to make way for commercial crops.</p>
 <h2 id="section 5">Utilising <i>Pteris vittata</i> for Water Decontamination</h2>
 <p>In spite of the known superpowers, the super-plant is losing researchers' attention in the field of phytoremediation.
 To alter the destiny of the super plant, I, along with my mentors, set out to up-scale the super-plant.</p>
-<p>The researchers gave it a new 'Avatar,' a biosorbent.
+<p>The researchers gave it a new 'avatar', a biosorbent.
 So, what is a biosorbent?
-A biosorbent is a non-living biological material with an '<b>Ad</b>sorption' capacity.
-I have formatted the 'Ad' of adsorption to bold to highlight the principle.
+A biosorbent is a non-living biological material with an '<b>ad</b>sorption' capacity.
+I have formatted the 'ad' of adsorption to bold to highlight the principle.
 Adsorption involves binding an atom, ion or molecule via various bonds or forces of attraction to a surface.</p>
-<p>With the new Avatar, the super-plant biosorbent was to decontaminate polluted water by adsorbing the pollutants, heavy metals, on them.</p>
+<p>With the new avatar, the super-plant biosorbent was to decontaminate polluted water by adsorbing the pollutants, heavy metals, on them.</p>
 <h2 id="section 6">Transforming <i>Pteris vittata</i> into an Efficient Biosorbent</h2>
 <p>The excessive availability of the weedy super-plant growing on compound walls, courtyards, tiles, and buildings was another reason for the desperate need to find an additional application, as people feared its capacity to destroy man-made structures.
 While the people received free clean-up services, the research team got the super-plant with water decontamination power.</p>
 <p>Plant foliate (leaf of the ferns) was collected, separated and washed thoroughly to remove the extraneous, dried, and then powdered.
-The powder obtained is the biosorbent, the new Avatar of the super-plant, <i>Pteris vittata</i>.</p>
+The powder obtained is the biosorbent, the new avatar of the super-plant, <i>Pteris vittata</i>.</p>
 <h2 id="section 7">Experiments to Determine Biosorbent Effectiveness</h2>
 <p>The researchers conducted several experiments to standardise the best operating conditions, including the operating pH and temperature of the polluted water, the time required, the concentration of metals, the particle size of the super-plant biosorbent and the amount of biosorbent for a maximum metal uptake.</p>
 <p>These experiments aimed to determine if the super-plant biosorbent was as effective as when living.
 With just 1 gram of the super-plant biosorbent in a litre of single-metal contaminated water, the super-plant removed 126.58 mg of Pb(II), 31.06 mg of Cd(II) and 166.67 mg of Cr(VI)!</p>